A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Evaluation of Sampling Techniques

-This section presents essentially the main result of this paper.
-It demonstrates that our method effectively approximates a uniform sample.
-It estimates three distributions of interest, namely those of node degree, regional network size and userID, effectively, {\em i.e.,} essentially identically to the UNI sampler.
-In contrast, the baseline algorithms (BFS and RW) deviate substantively from the truth and lead to misleading estimates and behavior.
-This was expected for the degree distribution, which is known to be biased in the BFS and RW cases, but it is surprising in the case of the other two metrics.
+This section presents the main results of this chapter.
+First, the MHRW and RWRW methods perform very well: they estimate two distributions of interest (namely node degree, regional network size) essentially identically to the UNI sampler.
+Second, the baseline algorithms (BFS and RW) deviate substantively from the truth and lead to misleading estimates.